pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

 *   It's also possible to place the `token` param as request header instead (recommended, because it is more secure).
 :::

-You can create multiple **custom** webhooks and urls.
-When called, it produces an internal message, pipelines can listen to using [`event.listen`](/docs/api/commands#eventlisten-v1) or [`message.receive`](/docs/api/commands#messagereceive-v1).
-This way you can connect a webhook to multiple pipelines:
+You can create and manage multiple **custom** webhooks and URLs each with individuall settings.
+When called, a webhook will be validated first and then an internal message gets produced, pipelines can listen to using [`event.listen`](/docs/api/commands#eventlisten-v1) or [`message.receive`](/docs/api/commands#messagereceive-v1).
+This way you can make sure, webhooks comply with a given set of rules before they will be passed across multiple pipelines,queues and optional microservices:

 ![](../../img/webhook-queues.jpg)